Table of Contents

 - Vrishya: Increases the quantity of semen.

-1 – Karpura is indicated in Adyaman (Flatulence with gurgling sound), Agnimandya (Digestive impairment), Amavata (Rheumatism), Aruci (Tastelessness), Atisara (Diarrhoea), Daha (Burning sensation), Dantapuya (Pyorrhoea), Dantashula (Toothache), Jirnapratishyaya (Chronic sinusitis), Kandu (Itching), Kantharoga (Disease of throat), Kasa (Cough), Klaibya (Male impotence), Krim(Helminthiasis/Worm infestation), Kushtha (Diseases of skin), Medoroga (Obesity), Parshvashla (Intercoastal neuralgia and pleurodynia), Sandhishula (Joint pain), Svasa (Dyspnoea/Asthma), Trishna (Thirst), Tvakroga (Skin diseases), Vicarcika (Eczema), Vishavikara (Disorders due to poison), Vishuchika (Gastro-enteritis with piercing pain), Vrikkaroga (Renal disorder).
+1 – Karpura is indicated in Adyaman (Flatulence with gurgling sound), Agnimandya (Digestive impairment), Amavata (Rheumatism), Aruci (Tastelessness), Atisara (Diarrhoea), Daha (Burning sensation), Dantapuya (Pyorrhoea), Dantashula (Toothache), Jirnapratishyaya (Chronic sinusitis), Kandu (Itching), Kantharoga (Disease of throat), Kasa (Cough), Klaibya (Male impotence), Krim(Helminthiasis/Worm infestation), Kushtha (Diseases of the skin), Medoroga (Obesity), Parshvashla (Intercoastal neuralgia and pleurodynia), Sandhishula (Joint pain), Svasa (Dyspnoea/Asthma), Trishna (Thirst), Tvakroga (Skin diseases), Vicarcika (Eczema), Vishavikara (Disorders due to poison), Vishuchika (Gastro-enteritis with piercing pain), Vrikkaroga (Renal disorder).

 The recommended doses of Karpura is 125mg to 325 mg.